tamirkifle/100-days-of-code/journal/round-1-summary-log.md

 Progress :-

--   Finished th emarkup and styled amost half of the page
+-   Finished the markup and styled amost half of the page

 Notes :-